Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/teaching.md

 author_profile: true
 ---

-I have teached various of undergraduate level math courses and below is the list.
+I have taught various of undergraduate level math courses and below is the list.

 ### Teaching Assistant (@ UPitt)